larryaasen/tide/packages/tide/README.md

 The widget set includes many components useful in creating apps for desktop.

-There is a workbench that can be used in any application that contains a status bar, activity bar, and panels, that can be controlled by commands and hot keys.
+There is a workbench that can be used in any Flutter application just like any other Widget.

+A workbench can contain a status bar, activity bar, and panels that can be all be controlled by commands and hot keys.

 # Key Concepts